Asteroid impact avoidance: Double Asteroid Redirection Test

 On September 26, 2022 DART impacted Dimorphos, reducing the minor-planet moon's orbital period by 32 minutes.
 This mission was the first successful attempt at asteroid deflection.

+Chinese asteroid deflection mission

+China's CNSA intended to launch a deflection mission to near-Earth object 2019 VL5, a 30-meter wide asteroid, by 2025.
+In 2024 it was announced that the target asteroid had been changed to 2015 XF261 instead, with the launch taking place in 2027 and the arrival of the spacecraft at the asteroid in 2029.
+The mission will launch on a Long March 3B rocket and carry both an impactor and observer spacecraft.

 Impact probability calculation pattern

 The ellipses in the diagram on the right show the predicted position of an example asteroid at closest Earth approach.
 At first, with only a few asteroid observations, the error ellipse is very large and includes the Earth.
 Further observations shrink the error ellipse, but it still includes the Earth.
 This raises the predicted impact probability, since the Earth now covers a larger fraction of the error region.
 Finally, yet more observations (often radar observations, or discovery of a previous sighting of the same asteroid on archival images) shrink the ellipse revealing that the Earth is outside the error region, and the impact probability is near zero.

 For asteroids that are actually on track to hit Earth the predicted probability of impact continues to increase as more observations are made.
 This similar pattern makes it difficult to differentiate between asteroids that will only come close to Earth and those that will actually hit it.
 This in turn makes it difficult to decide when to raise an alarm as gaining more certainty takes time, which reduces time available to react to a predicted impact.
 However, raising the alarm too soon has the danger of causing a false alarm and creating a Boy Who Cried Wolf effect if the asteroid in fact misses Earth.